uio-bmi/immuneML/docs/source/developer_docs/data_model.rst

    :twitter:title: immuneML dev docs: data model :twitter:image: https://docs.immuneml.uio.no/_images/data_model_architecture.png

+immuneML works with adaptive immune receptor sequencing data.
+Internally, the classes and data structures used to represent this data adheres to the `AIRR Rearrangement Schema <https://docs.airr-community.org/en/stable/datarep/rearrangements.html>`_, although it is possible to import data from a wider variety of common formats.

+Most immuneML analyses are based on the amino acid CDR3 junction.
+Some analyses also use the V and J gene name ('call') information.
+While importing of full-length (V + CDR3 + J) sequences is supported, there are no functionalities in immuneML designed for analysing sequences at that level.

+An immuneML dataset consists of a set of 'examples'.
+These examples are the

 immuneML data model supports three types of datasets that can be used for analyses:

 #.
-Repertoire dataset (:py:obj:`~immuneML.data_model.dataset.RepertoireDataset.RepertoireDataset`) - one example in the dataset is one repertoire typically coming from one subject
+Repertoire dataset (:py:obj:`~immuneML.data_model.dataset.RepertoireDataset.RepertoireDataset`) - each example in the dataset is a large set of AIR sequences which are typically derived from one subject (individual).
 #.
-Receptor dataset (:py:obj:`~immuneML.data_model.dataset.ReceptorDataset.ReceptorDataset`) - one example is one receptor with both chains set
+Receptor dataset (:py:obj:`~immuneML.data_model.dataset.ReceptorDataset.ReceptorDataset`) - each example is one paired-chain receptor consisting of two AIR sequences (e.g., TCR alpha-beta, or IGH heavy-light).
 #.
-Sequence dataset (:py:obj:`~immuneML.data_model.dataset.SequenceDataset.SequenceDataset`) - one example is one receptor sequence with single chain information.
+Sequence dataset (:py:obj:`~immuneML.data_model.dataset.SequenceDataset.SequenceDataset`) - each example is one single AIR sequence chain.

 Useful function in the dataset classes include getting the metadata information from the :py:obj:`~immuneML.data_model.dataset.RepertoireDataset.RepertoireDataset`, using :py:obj:`~immuneML.data_model.dataset.RepertoireDataset.RepertoireDataset.get_metadata` function, obtaining the number of examples in the